playframework/scalatestplus-play/docs/manual/working/scalaGuide/main/tests/ScalaFunctionalTestingWithScalaTest.md

 ## Testing a model

-If you are using an SQL database, you can replace the database connection with an in-memory instance of an H2 database using `inMemoryDatabase`.
+If you are using an SQL database, you can replace the database connection with an in-memory instance of an H2 database using `Helpers#inMemoryDatabase`.

 @[scalafunctionaltest-testmodel](code/ScalaFunctionalTestSpec.scala)